 It operates across six counties, with an estimated population of 5.5 million, during daylight hours but now plans a night-time service.

-The air ambulance base at RAF Cosford, near Wolverhampton, has been adapted to provide overnight quarters for crew.'My life was saved'
+The air ambulance base at RAF Cosford, near Wolverhampton, has been adapted to provide overnight quarters for crew.

 The charity covers Gloucestershire, Herefordshire, Shropshire, Staffordshire, Worcestershire and the West Midlands.